 I left Cuba more inspired to be generous, inventive and aware of my function in the world.
 If you visit Cuba, I highly recommend you give your patronage to the below establishments to support their business.
 Please know that even with the support of tourist dollars, a large percentage of their income still goes to the Cuban government

 | STAY | Casa Lolita - Highly recommended affordable, clean quiet room by very kind woman.

 | EAT | Mas Havana - Best food!
 Quality, class and great price.
 Great pumpkin soup + Caipirinhas.

 La Juliana - Think Pollo Tropical, but BETTER.
 Order the jámon y queso and french fries.

 Heladoro - Very tasty home made ice cream in Havana Vieja.

-Cafe Silvia - Run by this smiling lady.
-Ask anyone in Sánto Suarez and they'll know where it is.
+Cafe Silvia - You won't find this on trip advisor, but ask anyone in Sánto Suarez and they'll know where it is.